CJI S A Bobde inaugurates new Patna High Court centenary bldg | Politics

 Bobde said he felt a strong affinity with Bihar, having worked with innumerable judges from the state which ''does not seem to be a new place, and I am happy to be here''.

-He also made a mention of luminaries like first President Rajendra Prasad having practiced here and two judges of the Patna High Court, Justice BP Sinha, and Justice Lalit Mohan Sharma, having made it to the CJIs chair.
+He also made a mention of luminaries like first President Rajendra Prasad having practised here and two judges of the Patna High Court, Justice BP Sinha and Justice Lalit Mohan Sharma, having made it to the CJIs chair.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)